xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 ```

 Another very important aspect of package management that I have partly
 overlooked until now are dependencies.
-Each package maintains a list of it's
+Each package maintains a list of its
 dependencies.
 You can query then with `xbps-query -x`:
 ```sh
 > xbps-query -Rx j4-dmenu-desktop